vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ## The MQTT mode

-The MQTT mode is much more fun than USB.
+The MQTT mode is much more fun than the USB mode.
 The configuration is also not too complicated.
-We just set the broker and alsothe main topic.That's it.
+We just need to set the broker and main topic.
+That's it.

 ![image](/assets/2024-08-14/050.png)

-Every time a code is scanned the Gateway sends a JSON string to the MQTT broker.
-The JSON string looks like this.
-Beside the scanned code we can also see some more or less useful attributes related to the scan.
+Every time a code is scanned, the Gateway sends a JSON string to the MQTT broker.
+The following is an example of a JSON string.
+Besides the scanned code, there are also some more or less useful attributes related to the scan.

 {% highlight json %}
 {